Bixilon/Minosoft/ReadMe.md

 ### Supported versions

 Almost all versions (and snapshots!) between 1.7 and the latest one (21w17a as of writing this, snapshot for 1.17).
 I plan to maintain Minosoft to at least version 1.20, so stay tuned.
 Support for older protocols will not be dropped as newer protocols are added.
-And I can only recommend using the latest stable version.
+And can still only recommend using the latest stable version, should be the most stable one.

 ### Unsupported versions